xiix0/scam/README.md

-Your business will assume vast proportions.
+You will soon forget this.